Altinn/altinn-studio-docs/content/development/handbook/front-end/error-handling/_index.md

 Within the sub-applications, it may be beneficial to implement error boundaries around key components.
 This will typically be relevant for components that act as _containers_ for other components.
 An example could be the preview-component in the UI-editor, which shows the working surface of the forms designer.

+#### Event handlers
+Error boundaries do not catch errors that occur within event handlers, as mentioned in the official React documentation.
+Thus, any direct API calls from within an event handler in a React component should be wrapped in a `try/catch` block.

+#### Optional props
+Any use of props that have been defined as optional should be done together with a `null/undefined-check`, to make sure that the prop is actually available.

 ### Redux

 #### Actions